 - This regulatory notice sets out guidance for a higher education provider in England on the preparation of an access and participation plan for consideration by the Office for Students (OfS).
 It will allow a provider to understand what the OfS expects a provider to include in its access and participation plan, how to submit it for consideration, and what happens after that. - 2.
 An access and participation plan is approvable if it sets out provisions that will be meaningful and effective in promoting equality of opportunity for underrepresented groups, as determined by the OfS. - 3.
 This guidance is issued by the OfS to support providers in producing an approvable plan, on the basis of the following provisions of the Higher Education and Research Act 2017 (HERA): - a.
 Section 29(4): 'The OfS may issue guidance as to the matters to which the OfS will have regard in deciding whether to approve plans.' - b.
 Section 35(1) 'The OfS may (a) identify good practice relating to the promotion of equality of opportunity, and (b) give advice about such practice to registered higher education providers.' - 4.
 The guidance therefore explains how a provider can meet the requirements for an access and participation plan under statute, as well as how a provider can meet the expectations of good practice set out by the OfS. - 5.
 This guidance must be read in conjunction with the detailed guidance provided in Regulatory advice 6.1

-1 We will publish a revised version of Regulatory advice 6 in spring 2023 at https://www.officeforstudents.org.uk/publications/regulatory-advice-6-how-to-prepare-your-access-and-participation-plan-effective-practice-advice/.
+1 Available at www.officeforstudents.org.uk/publications/regulatory-advice-6-how-to-prepare-your-access-and-participation-plan-effective-practice-advice/.

 Part A: About an access and participation plan